ADR-043: Agent conversation persistence — three-state privacy, framework-owned `langgraph` schema, forward-trigger encryption

 Per ADR-039 D4b; not auth.users.
 Single source of truth for user identity.

-D5 — User-level visibility enforced at app layer; workspace session-var RLS is the backstop
+D5 — User-level visibility enforced at app layer; domain session-var RLS is the backstop

 Consistent with ADR-033 D1 (“app-layer tenancy primary, RLS backstop”).
-Within-workspace user-level conversation visibility is a repository-layer concern, enforced by AgentConversationRepository.get_conversation(conv_id, workspace_id, user_id) pre-check.
-(Note: ADR-059 D6 later added SESSION_VAR_USER_ID for the Ops Agent’s user-keyed RLS use case; for the Spectral Agent’s chat-conversation surface, app-layer remains primary.)
+Within-domain user-level conversation visibility is a repository-layer concern, enforced by AgentConversationRepository.get_conversation(conv_id, domain_id, user_id) pre-check.
+(Note: SESSION_VAR_USER_ID exists for genuine per-user-keyed RLS use cases per ADR-101 D3; the chat-conversation surface keeps app-layer visibility as primary.)

 D6 — Retention posture

-deleted_at timestamptz NULL on every workspace-scoped conversation table (ADR-042 D3, prospective).
+deleted_at timestamptz NULL on every domain-scoped conversation table (ADR-042 D3, prospective).
 Alpha default (conversation, PLATFORM) → DEFAULT_POLICY (365 d / 30 d / HARD_DELETE). conversation_messages cascade via TOMBSTONED parent (ADR-042 D8).
-Broadcast templates (workspace-scoped, user_id IS NULL) tombstone only on workspace deletion, not user deletion.
+Broadcast templates (domain-scoped, user_id IS NULL) tombstone only on domain deletion, not user deletion.
 Forked branches cited by applied change sets become REFERENCED (ADR-042 D6).

 D7 — LangGraph checkpointer lives in a dedicated langgraph schema